 - Students interpret the visualization models representing the same data sets to describe seasonal changes.

-- What factors affect the amount of Sun’s energy absorbed?
+- What factors affect the amount of the Sun’s energy absorbed?
 Reflected?

-OPTIONAL: Globe/s to help facilitate understanding of the role of the Earth’s tilt
+OPTIONAL: Globe/s, styrofoam balls, and flashlights to help facilitate understanding of the role of Earth’s tilt

 - Internet Required